-We estimate that free-at-the-point of use bus journeys would deliver 200m fewer car journeys, and a total increase in bus journeys of 1.5bn.
+We estimate that free-at-the-point of use bus service in Scotland would deliver 22m fewer car journeys, and a total increase in bus journeys of over 130m.

 Whilst a significant contribution, this would only represent 11% of the modal shift required to support Net Zero.
 It would also provide significant financial benefits to existing bus users (rather than just incentivising existing car users to switch), meaning that this approach comes with a very significant financial cost.